 Body language is an incredibly complex arena, and the above is just a snippet of how both conscious and unconscious gestures influence verbal communication.
 If you want to refine your skills as a native or non-native English speaker, London Speech Workshop’s unique Serlin Method™ draws on psychological, emotional and practical elements to dynamically improve communication performance.

-Want to take your first steps to communication confidence?
+Want to take your first steps to effective communication?